 How the far right is protecting their live chats

-There’s little sign of YouTube adequately monitoring live chat, but the recent demonetisations may herald more, and some far-right YouTubers appear to be realising that non-far-right people being able to see the bile in their live chats may constitute bad optics.
+There’s little sign of YouTube adequately monitoring live chat, but the recent demonetisations may herald more, and some far-right YouTubers appear to be realising that non-far-right people being able to see the bile in their live chats may be bad optics.
 (Several prominent far-right YouTubers, such as Lauren Southern, have turned off live-chat replay, so you can rewatch the livestream but you can’t view the original comments.)
-But there are signs that the far-right are intending to both regain live-chat as an income source and reduce its visibility even further.
+But there are signs that the far-right are intending to both regain live-chat as an income source and reduce its public visibility even further.

 Enter Canadian tech startup Chthonic Software.

-Through Rachel and Emmanuel Constantinidis, two of Entropy’s three core devs, appear to hold conservative political views, they have stated that they prefer to “stay neutral” and “keep [their] personal politics out of the company”.
+Though Rachel and Emmanuel Constantinidis, two of Entropy’s three core devs, appear to hold conservative political views, they have stated that they prefer to “stay neutral” and “keep [their] personal politics out of the company”.
 This claim holds up to approximately three seconds of scrutiny, given where they’ve advertised their product: all of their promotional interviews have been with far-right creators, most prominently Red Ice TV (a channel hosted by Lana Lokteff and Henrik Palmgren, prominent white supremacists and Holocaust deniers) and Mark Collett’s channel (Collett is a white nationalist and former chair of the Young BNP).